-- The basis for its advice, where requested by the board, that the annual report and accounts taken as a whole is fair, balanced and understandable and provides the information necessary for shareholders to assess the entity's performance, business model and strategy. - A20-2.
+- The significant issues that the audit committee considered in relation to the financial statements and how these issues were addressed; and - The basis for its advice, where requested by the board, that the annual report and accounts taken as a whole is fair, balanced and understandable and provides the information necessary for shareholders to assess the entity's performance, business model and strategy. - A28-2.
 In fulfilling these responsibilities, the audit committee and the board will be assisted by an understanding of: - (a) Issues that involve significant judgment; and - (b) Other matters communicated to them by the auditor relevant to those responsibilities.